The Complete Guide to Optimizing Your Content For AI Search (Getting Recommended by GenAI & Making Your Way Into Coveted AI Overviews)

 Some, like Ryan Law, argue that AIO and LLMO are just extensions of SEO.
 Others, like Wes McDowell, point out that AI surfaces content based on proof, not just rankings, making it a fundamentally different game.

-What’s certain: without optimizing AI search outputs, you’re missing an increasingly important channel for visibility and discovery.
+What’s certain: without optimizing for AI search outputs, you’re missing an increasingly important channel for visibility and discovery.

 The Impact of AI on Traditional SEO